clark2668/ehe_fluxes/README.md

 A small package for providing ehe fluxes

 ehefluxes is a lightweight python3-based package for calculating EHE/UHE ("extremely high energy"/"ultra high energy" ) diffuse neutrino fluxes.
+"Extremely/ultra" high generally means >10 PeV.
+Because the fluxes are diffuse, only energy dependence is supported (no zenith dependence).

 ## Installation